'

 Engagement

 Ever lost several hours down a TED Talk wormhole on YouTube?
-No. Just us then.
-What TED Talks demonstrate though is just how compelling and engaging presentations can be nowadays.
+What TED Talks demonstrate is just how compelling and engaging presentations can be nowadays.

 Adaptability

 When choosing your speaker, you should look out for an eagerness and ability for them to adapt and tailor their presentations to your needs.
-Do they deliver a one size fits all presentation or do they research the audience and the event in order to tailor their talk?
+Do they deliver a one-size-fits-all presentation or do they research the audience and the event in order to tailor their talk?
 We’re not talking about a completely new presentation but some effort to connect with and engage your specific audience.
-If they request information about the event, the audience and ask pertinent questions, this is a good indicator that they are a good speaker.
+If they request information about the event and the audience and ask pertinent questions, this is a good indicator that they are a good speaker.

 Technology